-Food required for oviposition: If a ladybird is to develop and lay eggs it must consume more aphids per unit time than is required to meet its basic metabolic costs, which increase with increase in body size.
-Initially, work on warm-blooded animals led to the 'surface rule' and the extensive use of body surface as a base of reference for metabolic rate.
-However, it soon became evident that the need for heat dissipation cannot be the primary reason for the relationship between metabolic rate and body size as fish show the same relationship.
+Food required for oviposition

+If a ladybird is to develop and lay eggs, it must consume more aphids per unit time than are required to meet its basic metabolic costs, which increase with increasing body size.
+Initially, work on warm-blooded animals led to the "surface rule" and the extensive use of body surface area as a base of reference for metabolic rate.
+However it soon became evident that the need for heat dissipation cannot be the primary reason for the relationship between metabolic rate and body size, as fish show the same relationship.
 The equation that describes these relationships is the familiar exponential equation:

-$$y = b.x^a$$
+$$y = bx^a.
+(1)$$